NumEconCopenhagen/projects-2023-rvcode/README.md

 # \[RVCode\]

 **Group members:**
-- Victor Emil Lundgaard
+- Carlo Freiesleben Hjort
 - Rasmus Højgaard Mens
-- Carlo Freiesleben Hjort
+- Victor Emil Lundgaard

 This repository contains
 1. Inaugural project.
 2. Data project.
-We fetch data from **source x** on **y** and show that ...
+We fetch data from *WID.world* on netwealth data in Denmark, Germany and the United Kingdom.
+We show how inequality have developed across time
 3. Model project.
-We model ...
+We model a Solow model with endegenous growth in technology